cristianscheid/chirper/README.md

 2.  **Set up backend environment**

-    -   Install dependencies
+    -   Install dependencies:

         ```
         composer install
         ```

-    -   Set up environment variables
+    -   Set up environment variables:

         ```
         cp .env.example .env
         ```

-        > Open the `.env` file and configure your database and other settings (you can keep the default settings to use SQLite for simplicity)
+        > Open the `.env` file and configure your database and other settings (you can keep the default settings to use SQLite for simplicity).

-    -   Generate application key
+    -   Generate application key:

         ```
         php artisan key:generate --ansi
         ```

-    -   Run database migrations
+    -   Run database migrations:

         ```
         php artisan migrate